-DLNR NEWS RELEASE: Rockfall closes Aiea Loop Trail todayPosted on Sep 29, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Rockfall closes Aiea Loop Trail todayPosted on Sep 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — A rock fall today has resulted in closure of the ‘Aiea Loop Trail in Keaiwa Heiau State Recreational Area.
 No one was hurt.